Triggering Higgs vacuum decay: Vacuum decay triggered by many particles

 \subsection{Classical Higgs wave}

-While more practical configurations can be considered (such as two beams with $N/2$ Higgs boson each), our goal here is to explore if triggering vacuum decay is theoretically possible.
-We thereby focus on the system of $N\gg 1$ Higgs bosons, that can be approximated as a (theoretically simple) classical inward-going spherical Higgs wave.
+We proceed with our discussion showing how triggering vacuum decay would be possible if a beam of $N\gg 1$ Higgs bosons were hypothetically available.
+Such a multi-particle system could be approximated as a (theoretically simple) classical inward-going spherical Higgs wave.
 Triggering vacuum decay via classical evolution would avoid the exponential suppression of the quantum rate.